trezzuri/erpnext-docs/docs/en/accounts/articles/reconcile-advance-payment-made-to-the-supplier.md

 # Reconcile Advance Payment made to the Supplier

-**While migrating from *x* application to ERPNext, how to book advance Accounts Payable and reconcile with future invoices?**
+**While migrating from *x* application to SOMA, how to book advance Accounts Payable and reconcile with future invoices?**